-Ostrander Ski Hut
+Ostrander Ski Hut - Yosemite National Park CA

 The hut sits in a small glacial cirque at the edge of Ostrander Lake.
 Very basic overnight accommodations and cooking facilities are available at the hut.
 It sleeps 25 people and has bunks, mattresses, wood stove, a kitchen with a gas stove for cooking and assorted pots and pans available for the visitor’s use.
-Drinking and wash water is hauled from the lake in buckets; treatment is the individual visitor’s responsibility.
+Drinking and wash water are hauled from the lake in buckets; treatment is the individual visitor’s responsibility.
 Light is from solar powered lights.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE